noodlecollie/v2mp/docs/V2MP.md

 ### `9h`: Load/Store (`LDST`)

-Depending on the operands, either loads a value from a location in memory, or stores a value to a location in memory.
+Depending on the operands, either loads a value from a location in memory into a register, or stores a value from a register into a location in memory.

 ```
  LDST